Review Centre

 ReviewCentre.com is a privately owned, UK operated consumer review site in the same vein as Epinions and Ciao.com.

 History

 The site was first launched in 1999 and has grown into one of the web's largest review sites.

 The company behind reviewcentre.com was sold to a management buy-in team backed by Ingenious Media in June 2008.

 Facilities

 Users of the site can write a review on just about any subject they choose ranging from mobile phones to Loan Companies.

-The key difference between ReviewCentre and its competitors is the lack of financial incentive to the writers of the reviews - this means that there is no other motive to write a review than to help other consumers which may explain why reviews on Review Centre are more personal.
+The key difference between Review Centre and its competitors is the lack of financial incentive to the writers of the reviews - this means that there is no other motive to write a review than to help other consumers which may explain why reviews on Review Centre are more personal.

-One should be wary of this fact as reviews can often appear as a personal attack on businesses and may give a distorted view - many people will only leave a review when something is wrong.
+One should be wary of this fact as reviews can often appear as a personal grudge/attack on businesses and may give a distorted view - many people will only leave a review when something is wrong.